maiskt/hackathon.github.io/docs/06-Bank.md

 * Yes
 * No

-Note:

-* ACTIVE_BANK_BILL questions are not available for 2013 and 2014 surveys.

 ## ACTIVE_BANK_GOV
 Active use of bank for receiving money: Counts individuals who received money from the government using a bank account in the last 90 days.